 When it comes to investing for your local government, having an investment policy or “rule book” in place is a crucial first step.
-Like traffic laws keeping us safe, investment policies provide established guidelines for safety.
+Like traffic laws keeping us safe, investment policies help provide established guidelines for safety.
 However, just as traffic laws aren’t a road map to get to where you’re going, investment policies alone don’t accomplish the objective.
 Each entity’s policy needs to be unique to its size, risk tolerance, time horizon, and many other specifications.
-In this article, we detail the most common investment policy characteristics and provide several tips to help keep your policy up to date.
+In this article, we detail some common investment policy characteristics and provide several tips to help keep your policy up to date.

 Statement of Scope

 The statement of scope is the introduction to the policy.
 Typically, this statement identifies the types of funds that are contemplated in the policy; examples of funds that are often included in a governmental entity’s investment policy are reserve, general, operating, capital projects, and bond proceeds.
 Alternatively, monies held in retirement or pension funds are likely to have different restrictions/allowable investments and therefore will typically have a separate set of policies.
 Additional provisions may be considered within the statement of scope, as well.
 For example, some entities include requirements with respect to specific bond projects.
-Finally, incorporating state statutes will lay the groundwork for the remainder of the policy.
+Finally, incorporating state statutes will help lay the groundwork for the remainder of the policy.

 - Transparency: allowing the public to easily access the entity’s financial reporting.

-- Compliance: the ability to show that the entity’s investments align with the policy (asset allocation, maturity limits, credit restrictions, etc.).
+- Compliance: the ability to show that the entity’s investments align with the investment policy (asset allocation, maturity limits, credit restrictions, etc.).

 Standards of Care